GoekeLab/sg-nex-data/docs/SG-NEx_xPore_tutorial.md

 <br>

 #### **NOTE: This is a short tutorial to demonstrate the usage of xPore on the SG-NEx data.
-Please refer to the [xPore documentation](https://xpore.readthedocs.io/en/latest/quickstart.html#) for the complete workflow to perform differential RNA modification analysis.**
+Please refer to the [xPore documentation](https://xpore.readthedocs.io/en/latest/quickstart.html#) for the complete workflow on performing differential RNA modification analysis with xPore.**
 <br>

 ### **Access to the required files for complete workflow**